School Camps at Finlay Park

 Check the tabs below for all the information you might need.

-As we are an adventure camp the safety of campers is paramount.
+We are an adventure camp and the safety of campers is paramount.
 We understand the responsibilities, pressures and stress that school principals, BOT’s, and teachers feel under the new Health and Safety at Work act 2015.

 We are here to take some of that stress and pressure of you and simplify the process and provide all the information that you and your management team require to be confident about being safe at Finlay Park.
 It’s all about transparency and disclosure, and we have some excellent documentation, support and resources to help you in the process.